zistro/endeavori3/README.md

-This is my catpppuccin rice after installing i3wm with endeavoros.
+This is my nord after installing i3wm with endeavoros.

 You should check the config beforehand otherwise you'll run into problems.

-If you want the catppuccin themes:

-`yay -S catppuccin-gtk-theme-mocha catppuccin-gtk-theme-macchiato catppuccin-gtk-theme-frappe catppuccin-gtk-theme-latte`

 **Dependency**